jsanvil/som24/docs/unit03.md

 The installation type will depend on the needs of the user and the computer where the operating system will be installed.
 The most common types of installation are:

 - **Typical installation**.
 This is the most common type of installation.
 It is a step-by-step installation wizard that guides the user through the installation process.
+- **Unattended installation**.
+This type of installation is used when you want to install an operating system without user intervention.
+It is useful when you need to install the same operating system on multiple computers.
 - **Advanced installation**.
 This type of installation is used when you want to install multiple operating systems on the same computer.
 It allows you to configure the partitions and file systems manually.
 - **Image installation**.
 This type of installation is used when you want to install an operating system from a previously cloned image.
-This is useful when you need to install the same operating system on multiple computers.
+This is useful when you need to install the same operating system on multiple computers or when you need to restore the operating system to a previous state.
 - **Network installation**.
 This type of installation is used when you want to install an operating system from a server to multiple computers.
 It is useful when you need to install the same operating system on multiple computers at the same time.

 ### Cloning